 The aim of this capstone dissertation module on the MA International Relations programme is to enable students to undertake a significant piece of independent research on a particular topic and/or region in international relations, international studies and global affairs.
 This module provides students with opportunities to: (i) apply their learning on the programme to analyse contemporary and ‘cutting edge’ problems and issues of relevance to international relations scholars or practitioners (or both); (ii) deepen their knowledge and understanding of a particular topic and/or region of interest to them; (iii) produce a complete piece of scholarly work from conception through to a final dissertation; (iv) further their independent research skills; and (v) make an original contribution with either theoretical or policy-making value, or both.

-First, private and independent research is undertaken by the student with the support and advice of a supervisor from faculty (allocated by the Programme Director) during regular meetings and consultations that begin in the second half of Semester 2.
-It is likely that the supervisor will be from the Department of International Relations, although a supervisor from another department in the Humanities and Social Sciences (HSS) may be allocated, depending on expertise.
+First, private and independent research is undertaken by the student with the support and advice of a supervisor from faculty during regular meetings and consultations that begin in the second half of Semester 2.
+It is likely that the supervisor will be from the Department of International Studies, although a supervisor from another department in the Humanities and Social Sciences (HSS) may be allocated, depending on topic, expertise and availability.
+The module leader will work with students and faculty to allocate supervisors according to staff expertise.
 The role of dissertation supervisor is to support students during their dissertation project once the supervision is confirmed.
 Supervisors are expected to meet with their students and provide support in key aspects of the research project (including topic selection, literature review, research methodology and methods, data analysis and findings) periodically throughout Semester 3.
-The module leader will work with students and faculty to allocate supervisors based on the research proposal submitted for INR408 Advanced Research Methods for International Relations.
-Second, students are required to make an interim presentation around Week 3 of Semester 3.
-This will be an opportunity for students to receive feedback from HSS faculty and peers on their progress and next steps.
-Third, students will be required to submit a research dissertation that conforms to scholarly conventions at Master’s level.
-Finally, students will be required to make an oral defence of their dissertation after it has been submitted.
+For reasons of progress-updating and record-keeping, students are required to submit monthly progress forms to the supervisor to report their progress in the last month and actions and targets in the coming month(s).